Mrrvm/Useful-Functions/README.md

-# useful_funcInC
+# Some potentially useful functions

-Useful functions in C
+var_assign.c : passes the values of a vector to multiple arguments.